bravoprochu/repo-extract/scripts/subtree/SYNC_MODES_QUICK_REF.md

 **Result:**

-- ✅ Your Lidl code syncs with main
+- ✅ Your project-one code syncs with main
 - ✅ Copied libraries are yours to modify
 - ✅ Simple: synced items sync, copied items are independent